magenta-aps/osdatascanner/docs/data-sources.md

 ## Microsoft Graph

-OS2datascanner has support for scanning resources present in Microsoft Graph, and can participate in the normal OAuth2 client credentials flow to allow administrators to revocably delegate permissions to an OS2datascanner instance.
+OSdatascanner has support for scanning resources present in Microsoft Graph, and can participate in the normal OAuth2 client credentials flow to allow administrators to revocably delegate permissions to an OSdatascanner instance.
 Microsoft Graph can also be used as a source of organisational information.

 Office 365 mails, OneDrive and SharePoint files, and calendar invitations are